ibm-cloud-architecture/icp-ocp-migration-guide/migration_strategy.md

 Openshift has both ephemeral and persistent Jenkins in the catalog which is very comparable to the Jenkins Helm chart.
 This instance of Jenkins will automatically install the Kubernetes and Openshift client plugins, so Jenkinsfile that uses podTemplates that spin up containers to run stages in the pipeline should "just work".

 As pipeline stages are run in containers, there are security issues when a particular stage attempts to run a container that requires root access, mounts a hostpath, etc.  Most runtime build images don't run as root (e.g. maven, gradle, etc).

 One security problem when using Kubernetes plugin is how to build the container image itself, which must run in a container.
-In Openshift this is further complicated that we should not hostmount the docker socket, run as root, or run in privileged mode.
+In Openshift this is further complicated that the default `restricted` SCC disallows hostmounting the docker socket, running as root, or running in privileged mode without changing the SCC.
 The community is still attempting to resolve this problem, since traditionally the Docker tool requires root and many of the functions involved in building a container image requires various elevated privileges.

 There are a few projects at various stages in development as of this writing that can build container images without docker, which run fine outside of a container, but none are perfect inside of a container.